-We'll follow Sen's treatment.
-For simplicity we'll deal in strong orderings (strict preference) only
+We'll follow Sen's treatment from the Handbook of Mathematical Economics as amended by his paper "ARROW AND THE IMPOSSIBILITY THEOREM".
+For simplicity we'll deal in strong orderings (strict preference) only.

 X = Space of alternative choices

 Π = Space of transitive strict orderings on X